DATA-606-SPRING-2023-THU/Sruthi_Data606/Report/report.md

 - Author : Sruthi Batchala
 - Semester : Spring 2023
 - Campus ID : OH34738

 # Project Title :Credit Card Fraud Detection

 # Project Overview
-- Real estate is a crucial sector of the economy.
-- Prices of real estate properties such as houses are liked to various factors such as population growth, unemployment, GDP and GNI.
-- Accurately estimating the price of houses is essential for a variety of purposes, including buying, selling, investing, and financing.
+- Credit Card Fraud Detection is the process of identifying and preventing fraudulent transactions made using credit cards.
+It involves the use of various techniques such as statistical analysis, data mining and machine learning to detect unusual patterns and behaviors that indicate potential fraud.
+- The importance of Fraud Detection for Credit Card companies cannot be overstated, as fraud can result in significant financial losses for both the card issuer and the cardholder.
+- It can also damage the reputation of the credit card company, resulting in a loss of customer trust and loyalty.
+- Therefore, it is essential for credit card companies to have effective fraud detection systems in place to protect their customers and themselves.
+- Determine which classifier works best for classifying the data
+- Also, Try to implement Artificial Neural Network and compare the accuracy to the best classification model.

 # Technologies Used
-- programming language : Python, react/streamlit (yet to decide on front-end framework)
+- programming language : Python.
-- libraries : Pandas, Plotly, sklearn, scipy,
+- libraries : Pandas, Seaborn, sklearn, scipy, Tensorflow.
-- algorithms : Regression based algorithms used such as LogisticRegression, RandomForest, DecisionTree
+- algorithms : classification, regression models along with Artificial Neural Networks.

 # Repository Structure
 - docs : directory for project draft documentations.
 - src : directory for project code base.